 - Swallowing or inhaling oil can destroy their digestive, respiratory, reproductive, and central nervous systems.

-- Oil can also cause irritation or burning to their skin.
+- Oil can also irritate or burning to their skin.

 - Chemical contaminants entering the ocean from wastewater discharges, industrial processes, urban runoff, and oil and gas development move up the food chain and accumulate in the animals.